The Role of Defect Geometry in Localized Emission from Monolayer Tungsten Dichalcogenides: Results

-These calculations highlight the importance of vacancy configuration in predicting potential for SPE from defect band structure.
-For this prediction to be consistent with existing experimental observations, which show that SPE from $\text{WSe}_{\text{2}}$ is readily observed in typical monolayers, the optimum conditions for SPE should exist naturally in the $\text{WSe}_{\text{2}}$ lattice.
-To verify this, the formation energies of all modeled mono- and divacancy configurations of $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$ were calculated (Table \ref{table-formation} in Appendix \ref{Appendix:calc}).
-The results reveal that the lowest formation energy belongs to single chalcogen vacancies for both $\text{WSe}_{\text{2}}$ ($\text{V1}_{\text{Se}}$ = 2.98 eV) and $\text{WS}_{\text{2}}$ ($\text{V1}_{\text{S}}$ = 3.16 eV), which is consistent with their proposed prominence in the literature.
-Additionally, the lowest divacancy formation energy for both monolayers belongs to the vertical divacancy V2-V for both $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.
-Looking specifically at the values for V1 and V2-V, these results show that vertical divacancies provide greater lattice stability than closely spaced monovacancies in both $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.
-This is seen by considering twice the formation energy of a monovacancy in each material (2*$\text{V1}_{\text{S}}$ = 6.31 eV, 2*$\text{V1}_{\text{Se}}$ = 5.96~eV) compared to the formation energy of vertical divacancies in each material ($\text{V2-V}_{\text{S}}$ = 6.22~eV, $\text{V2-V}_{\text{Se}}$ = 5.54~eV).
-The formation of two monovacancies is more energetically costly than the formation of a single vertical divacancy.
-This finding holds true in high defect density scenarios.
-For the 3x3 supercell used in this work, when a monovacancy is introduced within 4 atoms of an existing monovacancy, the configuration with the lowest formation energy is the vertical formation (V2-V).
-Not only is a divacancy less energetically costly than multiple monovacancies, but the specific V2-V divacancy is the least costly among all modeled vacancy configurations.
-This effect is more pronounced in $\text{WSe}_{\text{2}}$, where the energy difference is -0.41 eV compared to $\text{WS}_{\text{2}}$ with an energy difference of -0.11 eV.
-This highlights the importance of local defect density fluctuations for forming SPE as opposed to the average large-scale density.
-Although an average vacancy density in TMDs may be on the order of $10^{13} $cm$^{-2}$, it is a locally higher density that facilitates optimal conditions for V2-V divacancies, and thus SPE.
-Altogether, this supports the idea that the V2-V vertical divacancy is the most energetically preferred and that $\text{WSe}_{\text{2}}$ is likely to have more monovacancies hybridize into divacancies for lattice stability than $\text{WS}_{\text{2}}$.
-Most importantly, this specific V2-V formation uniquely creates direct, defect-centered optical transitions in the band structure to yield highly localized optical SPE.
+Finally, the formation energies of each defect geometry presented here within its respective lattice were tabulated, the results of which are shown in Table \ref{table-formation}.
+Here, we see that V1 has the lowest formation energy alone, which is consistent with its proposed prominence in the literature.
+However, the next lowest formation energy belongs to V2.
+Looking specifically at the values for V1 and V2, these results show that vertical divacancies provide greater lattice stability than closely spaced monovacancies in both $\text{WSe}_{\text{2}}$ and $\text{WS}_{\text{2}}$.
+This is seen by considering twice the formation energy of V1 in each material (2*$\text{V1}_{\text{Se}}$ = 5.64 eV, 2*$\text{V1}_{\text{S}}$ = 5.86~eV) compared to the formation energy of V2 in each material ($\text{V2}_{\text{Se}}$ = 5.06~eV, $\text{V2}_{\text{S}}$ = 5.59~eV).
+The formation of two monovacancies is more energetically costly than the formation of one vertical divacancy, and the effect is more pronounced in $\text{WSe}_{\text{2}}$, where the energy difference is -0.58 eV compared to $\text{WS}_{\text{2}}$ with an energy difference of -0.27 eV.
+This is consistent with the claim that $\text{WSe}_{\text{2}}$ is most likely to have divacancies amongst the TMDs \cite{jeong2019spectroscopic} and highlights the importance of local defect density fluctuations for the formation of SPE as opposed to the average large-scale density.
+Although an average defect density may be on the order of $10^{12} $cm$^{-2}$, it is a locally higher density that facilitates optimal conditions for the formation of V2, reflected in the high local density of divacancies imaged by STEM.